 Noninvasive Prenatal Select

 Sema4 Noninvasive Prenatal Select provides accurate insight into fetal health as early as 9 weeks gestation.
 It uses targeted genome counting to analyze genetic information of cell-free DNA (cfDNA) through a simple maternal blood draw.
-This test is available for singleton pregnancies, including those that are the result of in vitro fertilization (IVF), egg and sperm donation, and surrogacy.
+This test is available for singleton and multiple gestation* pregnancies, including those that are the result of in vitro fertilization (IVF), egg and sperm donation, and surrogacy.

 Noninvasive Prenatal Select screens for common chromosome aneuploidies, sex chromosome abnormalities, and microdeletions.
 It is available in four different panels: Standard, Standard with Sex Chromosome Aneuploidies (SCA), Standard Plus, and Expanded.
 Custom panels may also be available if you would like to order a subset of the conditions listed below.
 Please contact the Sema4 lab to discuss.
 Patients can also opt to learn fetal sex as early as nine weeks into pregnancy.